Felix Bernstein & Gabe Rubin

-Felix Bernstein (1992, New York, NY) and Gabe Rubin (born 1992, New York, NY) are an artist duo whose interdisciplinary work consists of noise, camp, and poet’s theater.
-The two artists have collaborated since meeting in 2010 at Bard College, where they both studied film.
+Felix Bernstein (born 1992, New York, NY) and Gabe Rubin (born 1992, New York, NY) are an artist duo whose interdisciplinary work consists of noise, camp, and poet’s theater.
+The two artists began collaborating in 2010 as students at Bard College, where they both studied film.
 Bernstein and Rubin have presented film, music, and theater together at MOCA Los Angeles, Issue Project Room, Anthology Film Archives, and the Whitney Museum of American Art.

 Their directorial projects have included the film Boyland, featured in the 2015 Brooklyn Film Festival; and Bieber Bathos Elegy, a “hybrid work of musical performance” staged at the Whitney Museum of American Art in 2016.
 The self-described “ambiguous twosome” has also performed together as a two-piece musical act called Tender Cousins.
 Bernstein and Rubin’s first joint exhibition, Folie à Deux, opened at David Lewis Gallery Phoenix in June 2018.

 Individual careers and early relationship

 Felix Bernstein is the author of the poetry collection Burn Book, and a book of essays, Notes on Post-Conceptual Poetry.
+He graduated from Bard College in 2013.
 His poetry and cultural criticism has been published in Flash Art, Spike Art Quarterly, Poetry Magazine, Hyperallergic, and Texte Zur Kunst.

-Gabe Rubin has performed, directed, stage managed, and edited for various films, performances, and theatrical productions including the opera Victorine by Art & Language and The Red Krayola at the 2012 Whitney Biennial, and Transition Incomplete at the Museum of Contemporary Art, Los Angeles.
-In 2018 he was also featured in the transmasculine photo series American Boys by Soraya Zaman.
+Gabe Rubin graduated from Bard College in 2014 and has performed, directed, stage managed, and edited for various films, performances, and theatrical productions including the opera Victorine by Art & Language and The Red Krayola at the 2012 Whitney Biennial, and Transition Incomplete at the Museum of Contemporary Art, Los Angeles.
+In 2018, he was also featured in the transmasculine photo series American Boys by Soraya Zaman.

-Bernstein and Rubin met and related over the “middlebrow aesthetic” of musical theatre while both attending Bard College in 2010.
+Bernstein and Rubin met as high schoolers in New York City, but developed a friendship and working relationship while both attending Bard College in 2010, where they related over the “middlebrow aesthetic” of musical theatre.
 As described by Rubin: “A friend showed me some of Felix’s videos on the website blip.tv in 2008, and I thought they were fantastic and watched them all the time. […] We bonded very quickly, spending many nights staying up late watching obscure exploitation, Euro Trash, and Sleaze films, and a diverse range of horror films from the ’70s.
 We also watched a lot of performances of songs from musicals and sang a lot of karaoke.
 I had been grappling with my gender identity for some time, and he was the first person I came out to.
 The first time we ever recorded a video together we had just come back from a party and were lip-syncing to Aqua in my room.”